bg-write/chatGPT-cheatsheet/README.md

 ## The TL;DR

 - _ChatGPT, and AI in general, is less like C-3PO and more like a bunch of well-meaning worms doing their best._
-- _All you need to get started is a free OpenAI account._
+- _You don't have to know code to use ChatGPT; all you need to get started is a free [OpenAI](https://openai.com/blog/chatgpt) account._
-- _If you're a developer trying to study ChatGPT's API and make your first chatbot, please refer to `chat_cli.py` and `chat_ui.py`._
+- _If you're a developer trying to study ChatGPT's API and make your first chatbot, please also refer to the `chat_cli.py` and `chat_ui.py` files found in this repo._
 - _AI is only as good as the data it's trained on.
-The better and more specific your prompt is, the better ChatGPT can work for you._
+The better and more specific your prompt, the better ChatGPT can work for you._
 - _Check out the [API Reference](#api-reference) section to see various examples of what you can (and can't) (and shouldn't) do with ChatGPT and its API._
-- _Think of this guide as a menu: pick and choose whatever you need._
+- _This guide is like a menu: pick and choose whatever you need._

 ---